lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ##### Game 2

 My opponent lead with a colored mana source and cast `Ponder`.
 I started with `Urza's Saga`, once again.
 I think I also played Automaton on T1.
 Then they played `Inkmoth Nexus`, threatening to fly over my construct.
-T2 I deployed `Ancient Tomb` for preparation to make more creatures.
+T2 I deployed `Ancient Tomb` in preparation to make more creatures.
 I also cast and use `Mishra's Bauble` to see that my opponent is about to draw a second Nexus.
 On their T3, they double `Invigorate`d the animated Nexus and swung for 9 poison counters.
 I made some constructs, fetched `Pithing Needle` with Saga's trigger and shut my opponent's Nexuses down.
 Then I kept attacking him and countering his `Blighted Agent`s, which would've finished the game on his next turn.

 - [x] Game 2: Win